Nuitka/Nuitka/Developer_Manual.rst

   contain changes that break Nuitka temporarily.
 They need not be functional at all.

-  Current Feature branches:

-  - ``feature/ctypes_annotation``: Achieve the inlining of ctypes calls, so they become executed at no speed penalty compared to direct calls via extension modules.
-This being fully CPython compatible and pure Python, is considered the "Nuitka" way of creating extension modules that provide bindings.

 Checking the Source
 ===================

-The checking for errors is currently done with "PyLint".
-In the future, Nuitka will gain the ability to present its findings in a similar way, but this is not a priority, and not there yet.
+The static checking for errors is currently done with "PyLint".
+In the future, Nuitka itself will gain the ability to present its findings in a similar way, but this is not a priority, and we are not there yet.

 So, we currently use "PyLint" with options defined in a script.